happysulla/BarbarianPrince/README.md

 Author: Arnold Jay Hendrick https://boardgamegeek.com/boardgamedesigner/693/arnold-hendrick

 Dwarfstar Games was a line of small-box science fiction and fantasy themed boardgames published in 1981 and 1982 by Heritage USA.
-For more information about the history of the Dwarfstar Games line, see the About Dwarfstar page.
 Reaper Miniatures has graciously granted limited permission for you to download and print six of these games, for your personal use.
 The designer of Star Smuggler has granted the same limited permission for his game: https://www.reapermini.com/

 The Dwarfstar games BARBARIAN PRINCE, DEMONLORD, GOBLIN, GRAV ARMOR, OUTPOST GAMMA, and STAR VIKING are copyright © by Reaper Miniatures.
 All other company names, game names, artwork, publications and other products are copyrighted, trademarked and/or registered as applicable by their rightful owners.